-We were asked if a bank could charge an employee a fee for cashing a paycheck.
+We were asked if a bank could charge an someone a fee for cashing a paycheck when they don't have an account at the bank.
 Yes, the bank can charge a fee but that doesn't mean that the employee has to lose money.
-An administrative decision by the Department of Labor spells it out:
+An administrative decision by the New Hampshire Department of Labor spells it out:

 "The law requires that an employer must pay an employee all wages due and owing.
 RSA 275:43 I (e) places the burden on the employer to issue pay checks that can be cashed locally without cost to the employee.
 In this case the employer’s bank was charging a service fee to an employee who did not have a personal account at the banking institution.
 This is an unreasonable burden to put on the employee and should be worked out by the employer."
 (Case No. 47939, Decision issued: July 18, 2014)